njlr/mnmlstc-unittest/docs/tutorial.rst

 result of its ability to perform runtime reflection on variables, as well as know the current line), but C++ is not python, no matter how hard one wished it was.
 As such, MNMLSTC Unittest makes due with what it can.

+One might notice, however, the absence of the common setup, teardown and test fixture concepts.
+Because of RAII, it is deemed unnecessary for these to be provided, simply because every other test framework implements them.
+There is a way to imitate this kind of consistent setup and teardown via capturing an object by value within a lambda declaration.

 Your First Unittest Unit Test
 -----------------------------